mct-ui/html5-boilerplate-NicolasMaas/README.md

 # HTML5 boilerplate
 This is the HTML5 boilerplate of Nicolas Maas.
+Used to make websites fast.